mit-han-lab/hardware-aware-transformers/README.md

 }
 ```

-We present HAT framework to search for efficient Transformer architecture **specialized** for different hardware.
+We present HAT framework to efficiently search efficient transformer architectures that are **specialized** for different hardware.